 The OBD2 port on your car is how you can connect to your car’s diagnostic system and access your car’s different ECU’s.
-There are a number of different ECUs in modern cars and they are more like computers on wheels.
+There are several ECUs in modern cars and they are more like computers on wheels.
 This OBD2 port is a 16-pin plug and we will cover below in the OBD2 pinout what each of the pins in that port does or what it means for different manufactures.

 In the above picture you can see what each of the pins is and what it does.
 All the numbers that you see are protocols and this is what the scan tool will use to talk to your car’s ECU.
 The vendor/discretionary options are open pins that the manufacturer might use for extra systems and controls.
 What this pinout will help you do is on pre OBD2 cars you can work out what protocol they are running and this can help you choose the correct scan tool and app/software.

-An OBD2 port has 8 pins at the top row and 8 at the bottom row.
+An OBD2 port has 8 pins in the top row and 8 in the bottom row.
 Each pin has a corresponding use:

-Pin 5: The sensor signal ground is held by this pin.
+5: The sensor signal ground is held by this pin